CSE 490R Course Review

 ParticleFilter.py:

-1. Transfer map to occupancy grid.
+1. Transfers the map to an occupancy grid.

 Lab2